 - Revenue in the Gin segment amounts to US$12,938m in 2020.
 Not only that, the market is expected to grow annually by 8.7% (CAGR 2020-2023).

 - Revenue in the Rum segment amounts to US$14,989m in 2020.
 Yet still, the market is expected to grow annually by 8.1% (CAGR 2020-2023).

 - Revenue in the Vodka segment amounts to US$42,057m in 2020.
 Also, the market is expected to grow annually by 8.0% (CAGR 2020-2023).

 - Revenue in the Whisky segment amounts to US$80,586m in 2020.
 Albeit, the market is expected to grow annually by 7.6% (CAGR 2020-2023).

-The statistics above shows how much each of the above mentioned foreign alcoholic drinks generate in just one year, so you can imagine how much it worths.
+The statistics above show how much each of the above-mentioned foreign alcoholic drinks generates in just one year, so you can imagine how much it is worths.

 I’m not saying we should promote drunkenness, but we should stop closing our eyes to the fact that appreciating foreign products means putting more money in their coffers.
 It’s time we cherish what we have!

 While Russia is the leading country and region in terms of alcohol consumption per capita, Nigeria remains the giant of Africa even in alcohol consumption.

 Our indigenous alcoholic beverages have become roadside drink; tagged illicit.
 We could have upgraded it to compete among well-known alcoholic drinks in the world.

 - The healing powers of herbs with Special Reference to Obstetrics and Gynecology by Lambo J.J